01. Youth mental health and wellbeing

 11. Youth-friendly mental health interventions

-A youth-friendly mental health intervention is a community-based intervention that integrates the needs and interests of young people in all their diversity.
+A youth-friendly mental health intervention is a community-based intervention that integrates youth needs and interests in all their diversity.
 It is a process done through screening for prevention.
 Prevention screening is a two-part process that first identifies risk factors whose presence in individuals makes the development of psychological or behavioural problems more likely, and then segments the relevant subset of the population to receive a unique preventive intervention.
 Screening is carried out: (1).
 At community level, focused on youth-based risks (for universal prevention efforts, e.g., training of youth workers to talk about the effect of racism and racial discrimination on the mental health of racialised young adults); (2).
 At group/individual levels (for selective prevention efforts, e.g., screening for the risk factor, depression, when racialised and LGBTQI young adults are exposed to racism or racial discrimination); or (3).
-At individuals based on their unique behaviours that may be prodromal features of mental, emotional, or behavioural disorders.
+At individuals based on unique behaviours that may be prodromal features of mental, emotional, behavioural disorders.

 Screening for both community-level and group or individual-level risks is based on identification of risk exposures.
 Indicated prevention requires screening for individual characteristics.
 Indeed, there is a long list of possible community-level exposures that represent risks.
 Examples include poverty, violence and other neighbourhood stressors, lack of safe schools, and lack of access to health care for racialised and LGBTQI young adults.
 High-risk exposures for subsets of the racialised and LGBTQI young adults include depression due to physical or sexual maltreatment based on race, gender, and sex.
 To address such risk factors, could for example be effective through a prevention community-based system that is designed to reduce adolescent delinquency and/or substance abuse that are connected to experiences of racism or racial discrimination among racialised young adults.